ArctosDB/documentation-wiki/_documentation/higher-geography.markdown

     locality, *not* in Higher Geography.
 If you are editing specimen records, append the old higher geography to verbatim locality in the following order: verbatim_locality, state, country.~~
--   Try not to mix terms; try to use modern geography.
+-   **Try not to mix older terms; use modern geography**.
 We have no idea how to do that when, *e.g.*, one Province of Kenya becomes 6 Counties.
 Especially in the case where the "new" shares namestrings with the old, confusion is almost certain.
 (Alternative
     interpretation: Geography is names, not shapes, and it doesn’t matter if "Naples" can refer to a dozen THINGS in Italy.)
--   Use the spelling of geographic term that is in the title of the English version of Wikipedia’s entry for that term (but see below).
+-   **Use the spelling of geographic term that is in the title of the English version of Wikipedia’s entry for that term (but see below)**.
     Wikipedia describes most (possibly all) of the world’s current politically-delineated geographic units.
 Do not use something transcribed from a label or fieldnotes for a new value in Higher Geography.
 Look it up in Wikipedia.
 If it doesn’t exist, and you are sure it’s valid, create the article in Wikipedia.
--   Enter the full (English strongly preferred) Wikipedia URL under "Authority" of the geography entry; it will be automatically converted to HTML.
+-   **Enter the full (English strongly preferred) Wikipedia URL under "Authority" of the geography entry**; it will be automatically converted to HTML.
 Link to the most specific Wikipedia page available; do not link to anchors in general articles, lists, maps, ../images, or anything except the most specific relevant article in Wikipedia.
 The Wikipedia link must directly describe the Arctos record.
--   No accents, umlauts, Cyrillic, Chinese, etc. Do it in ASCII-128.
+-   **No accents, umlauts, Cyrillic, Chinese, etc. Do use ASCII-128.**
     Arctos has bitwise indexes and the specimens from non-US/ASCII geography will be invisible in geographic searches.
 This may require that you modify the Wikipedia spelling; for example, Huánuco must